EmmanuelDemey/trainings-v2/accessibility-backmarket/slides.md

 * Browser’s version,
 * Assistive technology being used,
 * Assistive technology’s version, and
-* Complexity of the underlying code."
+* Complexity of the underlying code.

 ---

 # Legal obligations

 * When you are in France, you have some obligation
-  * Audit your website via thanks to the RGAA
+  * Audit your website thanks to the RGAA standard
   * publish an accessibility statement
   * Define a 3-year plan with a list of actions